A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | Index

 May, 1963 - March, 1964

 Jim left WPOP to join the creative staff at MARS Broadcasting, a Stamford firm which produced production aids (like comedy drop-ins and contests) for radio stations.
-He later returned to WTRX in Flint before joining WCOL in Columbus, OH.
+In April 1965 he returned to WTRX in Flint as program director, before moving on to WCOL in Columbus, OH.

 For many years Jim has been a patient at a V.A. hospital, possibly in Massachusetts.